 This idea may require some parental guidance to make sure their pen pal is not predatory.
-If you frequent a box regularly, you could leave little notes and see if anyone responds.
+If you frequent a box regularly, you could leave little notes and see if other patrons begin to respond.
 This idea reminds me of books I read as a kid where kids ended up making friends with someone they never would have talked to through an anonymous correspondence.
 If you are not afraid to give out your address, you could also do this while traveling.

 6. Share Book-Themed Toys or Games

 One of my favorite things to do in a thrift store is to find book-themed toys and then set them next to a copy of the corresponding book for someone to discover.
-Sometimes I even buy the sets for my own kids.
+Related toys can be a fun way to encourage literacy – especially in smaller children.
 If you’ve grown out of your Very Hungry Caterpillar game, leave it with a copy of the book for another child to discover or wash that Raggedy Anne no one plays with and send her off with the book for a new adventure.

 7. The Little Free Library Hike